DmitrySergienko/gptfriend-policy/support.md

-# Support – GPT Friend
+# Support – AI Friend

 If you have any questions, suggestions, or encounter any issues while using the app, feel free to contact us.